ChunMinChang/blog/_posts/2020-10-26-code-reviews-i-did-in-mozilla.md

 I can review code effectively and help the reviewees to notice the defects in their patches or the potential bugs they miss.
 There are some examples as follow.
 What's more, I am able to explain some subtle software-engineering principles clearly with verbal comments, such as [what is over-engineering and why is it bad][overengineering], or [why is adding code for a specific case bad][specific-code-is-bad].
 I am able to deliver clear messages to make my teammates understand what I am talking about exactly so we can make the code better together.

+### Comment Style

+Tone matters.
+Different tone makes different impression.

+Here is some tones I don't use.
+I don't use "you" in my comments, since what I judge is "code" instead of "author" ("person").
+I use "why" more often than "it's wrong".
+"Wrong" means the "actual result" is different from the "expected result".
+Most of the time, the "expected result" is vague.
+Therefore, there is no "wrong" and "right".
+I always compare the "pros" and "cons" between the different approaches, instead of saying "wrong" and "right" based on my personal judgements.
+"Why" is a better way to ask the reason for making a certain "trade-off".
+I only use "wrong" when the "expected result" is clearly "define"d.

 ## Code Reviews in Mozilla

 To be clear, I am not expressing the following code is bad.
 Most of the time my teammates’ code is generally good!
 The following list is only used to prove I do my daily job conscientiously and I don’t live up to my teammates’ trust.
 They are all awesome engineers.
 They are happier if I can catch some errors before the errors are shipped to the users ends.